aleix-abuli/lab-vue-basics/README.md

 This challenge has two parts:

 - First, you just need to insert a mathematical operation inside your HTML and see what happens.
 Something as simple as `2 + 2` is enough here.
-- Then, the real challenge begins: you have to "print" a `string` on your template, with a twist: this string has to be returned by a function.
-Hint: [this article](https://lavalite.org/blog/created-and-mountedin-vuejs) can shed some light on how you can do this.
+- Then, the real challenge begins: you have to "print" a `string` on your template, with a twist: this string has to be returned by a function and read the data stored in other reactive variables.
+Hint: [this article](https://vuejs.org/guide/essentials/computed.html#basic-example) can shed some light on how you can do this.

 ### Iteration 3 | Show an element only if a particular property is set to `true`

 One of the main reasons we use something like Vue is so we can simplify common JavaScript operations.
 One of the main advantages of this framework is that it allows us to display elements conditionally in a very simple way.

 Let's practice this!
-Your challenge here is to create a boolean data inside a Vue component, and link it to an HTML element that will only show up in your template if the condition is set to `true`.
+Your challenge here is to create a boolean variable inside a Vue component, and link it to an HTML element that will only show up in your template if the condition is set to `true`.

 We've seen the `v-if` and `v-show` properties in class today; but if you're stuck, [the official documentation](https://v2.vuejs.org/v2/guide/conditional.html) can be very helpful here.
+Also, keep in mind that the boolean value has to be defined in your `<script setup>`.

 ### Iteration 4 | Display a list of elements that are stored inside a component